cliquesads/cliquesbidder/README.md

 # Deployment

 ## Docker on Mac OSX
+**NOTE**: *Generally, Docker containers are not powerful enough to run an instance of RTBKit so I've since abandoned this method of testing.
+However, leaving this tutorial here in case it later becomes useful.*

 First, you need to install `boot2docker` and pull the image `cliqueslabs/rtbkit`.
 Instructions on how to do that are [here](https://github.com/cliquesads/install-rtbkit#install_from_docker).